mjansen4857/pathplanner/Writerside/topics/pplib-Build-an-Auto.md

 After you have configured the AutoBuilder, creating an auto is as simple as constructing a `PathPlannerAuto` with the name of the auto you made in the GUI.

+> **Warning**
+>
+> It is highly recommended to create all of your autos when code starts, instead of creating them when you want to run
+> them.
+Large delays can happen when loading complex autos/paths, so it is best to load them before they are needed.
+>
+> In the interest of simplicity, this example will show an auto being loaded in the `getAutonomousCommand` function,
+> which is called when auto is enabled.
+This is not the recommended way to load your autos.
+>
+{style="warning"}

 <tabs group="pplib-language">
 <tab title="Java" group-key="java">